GentritDev/restaurant-website/README.md

 # Restaurant Website

-This is a simple restaurant website project created as part of the Web Programming course.
+This is a  restaurant website project created as part of the Web Programming course.